 The significance of (Mk1A, not Mk2) is that, at Mk2, there are four tracks south of Garforth East Junction with, in general, new 'relief' lines being added on the outside of the 'main' (original) lines.
 The exceptions to this are where main and relief lines are on different alignments, such as between Collingtree and Langborough junctions, between Watkin Rd. and Humberstone Rd. junctions, and between Stanford and Nuthall South junctions, where the relief lines pass through Northampton, Leicester and Nottingham stations respectively, and the main lines avoid them.
-(The other example is between Wales and Garforth East junctions, where the relief lines are via Sheffield, Huddersfield and Leeds, parts of which belong to HS8 and HS9).
-At Mk1A, the relief lines merge with the main lines at those six junctions, thus being diverging / converging, and services are obliged to decelerate to the turnout limit speed (230kph) to negotiate the junction.
+(The other example is between Wales and Garforth East junctions, where the relief lines merge with the main lines at those six junctions, thus being diverging / converging, and services are obliged to decelerate to the turnout limit speed (230kph) to negotiate the junction.
 At Mk2, the relief lines no longer (in normal service - the junctions are still there for operational flexibility,) have to diverge from / merge with the main lines at those junctions, so special deceleration is no longer necessary.

-\ Collingtree East Junction is in fact borderline accelerating propinquant - it is at precisely the location that a train, accelerating from a Northampton stop, reaches the turnout limit speed - $s{q1}$ in the propinquant junctions exposition, in appendix C - its location being prescribed thereby.
+Collingtree East Junction is in fact borderline accelerating propinquant - it is at precisely the location that a train, accelerating from a Northampton stop, reaches the turnout limit speed - s{q1} in the propinquant junctions exposition, in appendix C - its location being prescribed thereby.
 Likewise Collingtree West Junction is borderline decelerating propinquant.
 The actual speed profile of services diverging / converging at those junctions is therefore unchanged between Mk1A and Mk2.